apache/openwhisk-release/docs/sign_artifacts.md

 If you have configured your local SVN with the username and the password, you can run the above script without the parameters.

-This script generates a file of the MD5 checksum suffixed with .md5, a file of the SHA512 checksum suffixed with .sha512, and a signature file suffixed with .asc for each package.
+This script generates a file of the SHA512 checksum suffixed with .sha512, and a signature file suffixed with .asc for each package.